mco-gh/mco.dev/content/post/edu/programming.md

 The answer depends on your goals:

-* Learning the basics and writing toy applications is easy, like learning the basics of music theory and how to play *Mary had a Little Lamb* with one hand.
+* Learning the basics and writing toy applications is easy, like learning to play *Mary had a Little Lamb* with one hand.

 * Becoming a professional programmer who builds robust real-world applications is hard.
 It takes years of work, just as becoming a professional pianist takes years of dedication and practice.